Hoboken Terminal: 19th century

 The site of the terminal had been used since colonial times to link Manhattan Island and points west.
 In 1811, the first steam-powered ferries began called Hoboken Ferryboats service under John Stevens, an inventor who founded Hoboken.
 In 1889, due to several complaints through The New York Times, changes were made to the service such as bigger boats for passengers, and more trips.

 The coming of the railroads brought more and more travelers to the west bank of the Hudson River.
 Cuts and tunnels were constructed through Bergen Hill to rail–ferry terminals on the west bank of the river and the Upper New York Bay.
+The first terminal opened on November 14, 1862 by the Morris and Essex Railroad; trains reached the terminal via the Long Dock Tunnel operating under an agreement with the Erie Railroad.
+This facility quickly became overcrowded so it was quickly reconstructed; the second terminal opened on January 15, 1868.
+This facility burnt down in June 1873 and a temporary terminal was hurriedly constructed within the year.

-The first of the Bergen Tunnels under Jersey City Heights was opened in 1877 by the Morris and Essex Railroad, which was leased by the Delaware, Lackawanna, and Western Railroad (DL&W).
+The first of the Bergen Tunnels under Jersey City Heights was opened in 1877 by the Morris and Essex Railroad, which was leased by the Delaware, Lackawanna and Western Railroad (DL&W).

+The temporary terminal was finally replaced by a more permanent facility; the fourth terminal on the site opened in 1885.

 20th century

-The facility that was in the place of the Hoboken Terminal caught fire and burned down in 1905 after the Hopatcong a ferry docked at the terminal, caught fire at midnight and spread to the original facility.
-The Delaware, Lackawanna and Western Railroad decided to build another large terminal since they had more than enough funds to do so.
-The new facility was planned by William Truesdale who worked to modernize the DL&W railroad.
+The facility that was in the place of the Hoboken Terminal caught fire and burned down in 1905 after the Hopatcong, a ferry docked at the terminal, caught fire at midnight, which spread to the original facility.
+The Delaware, Lackawanna and Western Railroad decided to build another large terminal since they had more than enough funds.
+The new facility was planned by William Truesdale, who worked to modernize the DL&W railroad.
 The rail and ferry terminal buildings were constructed in 1907 by the Delaware, Lackawanna and Western Railroad.

 The following year, the railroad opened the second parallel tunnel.
 Both tunnels are still used by NJ Transit.
 The tubes of the Hudson and Manhattan Railroad, forerunner of PATH, were extended to Hoboken Terminal upon its opening.
 The first revenue train on the new line ran from the terminal on February 26, 1908.